What Is a Home Equity Loan and How Does It Work?

 What Is a Home Equity Loan?

-A home equity loan is typically a fixed-rate loan secured by a home in exchange for a lower interest rate.
+A home equity loan is typically a low-interest, fixed-rate loan that’s secured by a home.

 How Do Home Equity Loans Work?

 First, you’ll need to have sufficient home equity, which is the difference between the market value of your home and what you owe on your mortgage.
-You may have built home equity by paying down your mortgage and by seeing your home appreciate.
+You may have built home equity through home appreciation and by paying down your mortgage.

 You’ll go through an application process, and the lender will likely order a home appraisal to ensure that there’s enough value there to lend against.

-You’ll have a lot more paperwork than some other loans and will sign mortgage lien documents that give the lender the right to start foreclosure proceedings should you fail to make payments.
+You’ll have a lot more paperwork than with some other loans, and you’ll sign a mortgage lien or legal claim documents that give the lender the right to start foreclosure proceedings should you fail to make payments.

-After closing on the loan, you’ll receive all funds upfront.
-Repayment starts shortly after.
+After closing on the loan, you’ll receive all funds upfront, with repayment normally consisting of fixed monthly installments.

-Homebuyers also occasionally use a home equity loan to avoid PMI on a new home.
-An 80/10/10 piggyback mortgage, for example, consists of a conventional home loan, a second mortgage like a home equity loan, and a 10% down payment.
-Such buyers are able to put less than 20% down and avoid paying private mortgage insurance.
+Homebuyers also occasionally use a home equity loan as part of a piggyback loan to avoid paying private mortgage insurance (PMI) on a new home.
+An 80/10/10 piggyback mortgage, for example, consists of a conventional home loan, a second mortgage, such as a home equity loan, and a 10% down payment.
+This is especially helpful for those who can only put less than 20% down in cash.

 Types of Home Equity Loans

-When you’re looking to use the equity in your home, there are two types of home equity loans to choose from — a home equity loan and a home equity line of credit (HELOC) — and a cash-out refinance.
+When you’re looking to use the equity in your home, there are three types of home equity loans to choose from: a home equity loan, a home equity line of credit (HELOC), and a cash-out refinance.

 • Home equity loan: The loan is disbursed in one lump sum and paid back over time.
 The interest rate is typically fixed.

-• HELOC: With a home equity line of credit, money can be taken out as you need it, up to the limit you were approved for.
-HELOCs have a draw period, often 10 years, when you might pay only interest on money borrowed, followed by a repayment period, when principal and interest payments begin.
-The interest rate is usually variable.
+• HELOC: The way a HELOC works is through a draw period, during which money can be taken out as you need it, up to the limit you were approved for, often paying monthly interest.
+This draw period, which usually lasts around 10 years, is followed by a repayment period, which is when outstanding principal and interest payments are made.
+The interest rate on this kind of loan is variable.

 • Cash-out refinance: A third way of freeing up equity is through cash-out refinancing.
 This means taking out a new mortgage for more than you owe on your current mortgage.
-You use the loan to pay off your current mortgage and you are left with a lump sum to spend as you please.
+You use the loan to pay off your current mortgage, and you’re also left with a lump sum to spend as you please.

 Home Equity Loan Requirements